atreyeem99/ORCA-keywords/README.md

 - `hessMode 0 ` Hessian mode that is used for the initial displacement.
 Default 0
 - `Scale_Init_Displ 0.1 ` step size for initial displacement from TS.
 Default 0.1 a.u
 - `InitHess read ` by default ORCA uses the Hessian from AnFreq or NumFreq,
+- `Gaussian Constraints ` List defining the constraints for the Gaussian optimizer.